guideline-tech/subroutine/README.md

 ## Usage

-Both the `Subroutine::Op` class and it's instances provide `submit` and `submit!` methods with identical signatures.
-Here are ways to invoke an op:
+The `Subroutine::Op` class' `submit` and `submit!` methods have the same signature as the class' constructor, enabling a few different ways to utilize an op.
+Here they are:

 #### Via the class' `submit` method